MainTitleHeader

 DCH Body

 Dallas Water Utilities (DWU) provides our customers with safe and reliable drinking water.
 DWU meets and exceeds all drinking water regulations and has been rated a Superior Water System, the highest rating offered by the Texas Commission on Environmental Quality (TCEQ).
-Over 46 years ago, Dallas began eliminating lead service lines and pipes that could leach lead into the water.
-Dallas' water treatment process also employs corrosion control strategies to prevent lead from leaching into water.
+Over 47 years ago, Dallas began eliminating lead service lines and pipes that could leach lead into the water.
+Dallas' water treatment process also employs corrosion control strategies to prevent lead from leaching into the water.

 What is lead?

 Lead is a naturally occurring element found in small amounts in the Earth's crust.
 While it has some beneficial uses, it can be toxic to humans and animals, negatively affecting their health.
-Lead can come from many sources such as air, water, soil, consumer products, food, and occupational settings.
+Lead can come from many sources, such as air, water, soil, consumer products, food and occupational settings.

 Lead can enter drinking water when pipes and plumbing fixtures that contain lead corrode, especially where the water has high acidity or low mineral content.